 - Upload an affidavit, signed by you, in compliance with MCR 8.126.

-- Pay the required fee by credit or debit card.
+- Pay the required fee by credit card or echeck.